mathematiguy/comprehensive-exams/README.md

-# minimal-project
+# Comprehensive exams

-A simple template for future projects
+A project for practicing implementing certain algorithms for comprehensive exams